Moshizzl3/NodeExam/README.md

 Add your mysql databse credenticals in the "connection_mysql.js" file.
 After credentials are filled, take following steps:
 1. Navigate to /server
+2. in terminal run: npm i
-2. in terminal run: npm run setup-db
+3. in terminal run: npm run setup-db
-3. in terminal run: npm run start-dev
+4. in terminal run: npm run start-dev

 ## Client:
 1. navigate to /client
+2. in terminal run: npm i
-2. in terminal run: npm run dev
+3. in terminal run: npm run dev

 ## To test the application: